What is wet plate collodion photography?

 How long do I have to stay still for?

-With modern strobes less than one second.
-Using outdoor light can vary depending upon the time of day.
+I have the option of using either modern strobes which will take less than one second exposure or using North facing studio light which is the traditional way of using this process.
+Using this outdoor light can vary depending upon the time of day.

 Can I watch the process?

-If you come to the studio you may join me in the darkroom if you wish to learn more about the process see your image develop.
+You may join me in the darkroom if you wish to learn more about the process and see your image develop.

 What can I expect in the session?